- To ensure that the healing and wellness needs of the local Indigenous community are met

 Our fire program is open 5 days a week to Indigenous families who seek to gather with their family around a fire.
 Our fires are a lounging spot for people to gather and chat.
 When booking on Thursdays, Fridays or Saturdays families will have access to a Traditional Knowledge Keeper who can answer any questions or engage in the conversations.
 Fires are maintained and built by staff.
 Families will be offered bannock, cedar tea and hot chocolate.

 Sharing circles are offered on a bi-weekly basis dependent on community needs.
-Our sharing circles are intended to provide peoples with peer support to overcome specific challenges.
+Our sharing circles are intended to provide people with peer support to overcome specific challenges.

 Spirit Building Workshops